Faye has lots of experience planning all types of parties for her children and grandchildren. She worked as a cake decorator for 24 years.

 Recently, our family has started playing Charades, using an iPhone app, at almost all of our parties.
 We've had lots of fun and laughs playing this game!
 It includes different themes from which to choose, like Halloween, Christmas, and Birthday.

-The birthday boy (Cleverly Disguised as an Adult) in this picture is my son-in-law, surrounded by all of his girls: wife, daughter, mother, sister and 2 nieces.
+The birthday boy (Cleverly Disguised as an Adult) in this picture is my son-in-law, surrounded by all of his girls: wife, daughter, mother, sister, and two nieces.

 You can also purchase a photo stand-in at a reasonable price.
 If it's a large party, you might consider renting a photo booth to have at your party.
 Your guest will love it!